metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_l2_announcement_policy_v2alpha1_manifest.md

 page_title: "k8s_cilium_io_cilium_l2_announcement_policy_v2alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cilium.io"
 description: |-
-  CiliumL2AnnouncementPolicy is a Kubernetes third-party resource whichis used to defined which nodes should announce what services on theL2 network.
+  CiliumL2AnnouncementPolicy is a Kubernetes third-party resource which is used to defined which nodes should announce what services on the L2 network.
 ---

 # k8s_cilium_io_cilium_l2_announcement_policy_v2alpha1_manifest (Data Source)

-CiliumL2AnnouncementPolicy is a Kubernetes third-party resource whichis used to defined which nodes should announce what services on theL2 network.
+CiliumL2AnnouncementPolicy is a Kubernetes third-party resource which is used to defined which nodes should announce what services on the L2 network.

 ## Example Usage